MaroIsLife/Ft_server/README.md

 # Ft_server
  This is a System Administration subject.
 This project is a Web Server made with Docker.
 (42 Login MOUGNOU)

- Building an image then Running the container will run a fully functional web server with wordpress and phpmyadmin included.
+ Building an image then Running the container which will run a fully functional web server with wordpress and phpmyadmin included.

 # Restart docker
 docker-machine restart